morse-simulator/morse/doc/morse/user/communication_services.rst

 Communication services
 ======================

-MORSE exposes services which allow to extract geometric information from the simulator which can be next used as input for communication simulation.
-It can be seen as a simple example about how to query information about the inner geometric model of Morse simulator.
+MORSE exposes services which allow us to extract, say, geometric information from the simulator, which can then be used as the next input to the simulation.
+Using these services can show how to query information about the Morse simulator's internal geometric model.

-The services is automatically exposed on a socket interface, on port 4000.
+The services are automatically exposed on a socket interface, by default on port 4000.

-All these services belongs to a virtual component called ``communication`` as its primary purpose is to serve as a base for a simple communication model.
+All these services belongs to a virtual component called ``communication`` whose primary purpose is to serve as the foundation of a simple communication model.

 Available services
 ------------------

-- ``distance_and_view`` takes two robot names in parameter and returns, if the two robots exists, a tuple with the distance between the two robots, and a boolean representing the direct visibility between these two robots.
+- ``distance_and_view`` takes two robot names as parameters and returns, if the two robots exist, a tuple with the distance between the two robots, and a boolean indicating whether there is a clear line of sight between the two robots.

 Examples
 ++++++++